 RPS AMR training program

-Launched in 2019, this RPS-led initiative was advised by our AmEAG, supported by the HEE Innovation Fund and the UK Clinical Pharmacy Association.
+Launched in 2019, this RPS-led initiative was advised by our AmEAG, and supported by the HEE Innovation Fund and the UK Clinical Pharmacy Association.
 It included self-directed learning, face-to-face training, practice-based feedback and a final portfolio review.

 Program graduates were awarded a certificate of completion.
 Find out more